In this article:

 Proper digestion is, in some way, dependent on your diet.
 However, various other aspects also influence the smooth functioning of your digestive tract.
 Therefore, it is vital to balance all factors, and this may be achieved by:

-- Stress management: Intense emotions can trigger digestive problems by stimulating chemical changes.
-Thus, it is important to manage stress with the help of exercise, meditation, massage, adequate sleep, and other relaxation techniques.
+Intense emotions can trigger digestive problems by stimulating chemical changes.
+Thus, it is important to manage stress through exercise, meditation, massage, adequate sleep, and other relaxation techniques.